RubaBanat/reading-notes-102/README.md

  ***3-Replace the word “failing” with the word “learning.”***

- This is Ruba Banat *an old economist and new software developer coming*
+ This is Ruba Banat *an old economist and new software developer *

  My [GitHub profile](https://github.com/RubaBanat)